PhaniChiruvolu/azure-cleanroom-samples/README.md

 <!--TODO: Add links to corresponding readme in product repo for each capability.-->
 The following aspects of collaboration using clean room infrastructure are demonstrated:

 - Collaboration
   - Publishing sensitive data such that it can only be consumed within a clean room. (_Data Source_)
   - Producing sensitive data from within the clean room such that it can only be read by the intended party. (_Data Sink_)
   - Configuring an application to consume and generate sensitive data within a clean room. (_Data Access_)
   - Configuring HTTPS endpoints for clients to invoke the application. (_API Endpoint_)
   - Configuring network policy to govern traffic allowed on the application endpoint. (_Network Protection_)
 - Governance
   - Authoring and finalizing a governance contract capturing the application to be executed in the clean room and the data to be made available to it. (_Contract_)
   - Agreeing upon ARM templates and confidential computation security policies that will be used for deploying a clean room implementing the contract. (_Deployment_)
   - Authoring and finalizing governed documents queried by clean room applications at runtime. (_Document Store_)
   - Enabling collection of application logs and clean room infrastructure telemetry, and inspecting the same in a confidential manner. (_Telemetry_)
   - Auditing clean room execution. (_Audit_)
   - Configuring federation for clean room identity in a confidential manner. (_Identity Provider_)
   - Setting up a confidential certificate authority for an HTTPS endpoint inside the clean room. (_CA_)

 Quick start demos showcasing basic functionality:

 - Confidential access of protected data through a job. [`cleanroomhello-job`](./demos/cleanroomhello-job/README.md)
 - Confidential access of protected data through an API endpoint. [`cleanroomhello-api`](./demos/cleanroomhello-api/README.md)

 End to end demos showcasing scenario oriented usage:

-- Confidential execution of audited queries on protected datasets using a standalone DB engine residing within the CCR. [`analytics`](./demos/analytics/README.md)
+- Confidential execution of audited queries on protected datasets, using a standalone DB engine residing within the CCR. [`analytics`](./demos/analytics/README.md)
 - Confidential inference from sensitive data using a protected ML model. [`inference`](./demos/inference/README.md)
 <!-- TODO: Add fine tuning sample.
 - Confidential fine tuning of a protected ML model on protected datasets.
 [Training]